gafilpo/Capstone_Team_Mammogram/README.md

 ### Supplemental Datset

-A Supplemental dataset was used exclusevely for training in an effort to increase the number of positive examples.
+A supplemental dataset was used exclusevely for training in an effort to increase the number of positive examples.

 ## Files Description